CLI UX Philosophy

 2 min read

-Suggest an edit
+Suggest an Edit

 When iterating locally, the CLI acts as an interactive build system.
 It provides blazing-fast type checking, syntax validation, and immediate feedback loops.
 Commands in this mode are designed for speed and human-readability.
 Errors are printed with rich structural context, showing exactly where a deterministic slice might fail.

-When interacting with a running Ved Cluster, the CLI acts as a diagnostic probe.
+When interacting with a running Lexum Cluster, the CLI acts as a diagnostic probe.
 Because the language heavily utilizes snapshots, replay logs, and mailboxes, the CLI is equipped to query live domains, extract offline snapshots, and visually render the state of a Control Loop.

 Strict Positional Determinism

-• Anti-Pattern: ved run --fast -x node -v
+• Anti-Pattern: Lexum run --fast -x node -v

 There is no "magic" implicit configuration read from scattered environment variables.
 If a CLI command alters the compilation target, it requires an explicit flag.